Crohn's disease

 There is no known cure for Crohn's disease.
 Treatment options are intended to help with symptoms, maintain remission, and prevent relapse.
-In those newly diagnosed, a corticosteroid may be used for a brief period of time to rapidly improve symptoms, alongside another medication such as either methotrexate or a thiopurine used to prevent recurrence.
-Stopping smoking is recommended in people with Crohn's disease.
-One in five people with the disease is admitted to the hospital each year, and half of those with the disease will require surgery for the disease at some point over a ten-year period.
-While surgery should be used as little as possible, it is necessary to address some abscesses, certain bowel obstructions, and cancers.
-Checking for bowel cancer via colonoscopy is recommended every few years, starting eight years after the disease has begun.
+In those newly diagnosed, a corticosteroid may be used for a brief period of time to improve symptoms rapidly, alongside another medication such as either methotrexate or a thiopurine to prevent recurrence.
+Cessation of smoking is recommended for people with Crohn's disease.
+One in five people with the disease is admitted to the hospital each year, and half of those with the disease will require surgery at some time during a ten-year period.
+Surgery is kept to a minimum whenever possible, but it is sometimes essential for treating abscesses, certain bowel obstructions, and cancers.
+Checking for bowel cancer via colonoscopy is recommended every 1-3 years, starting eight years after the disease has begun.

-Crohn's disease affects about 3.2 per 1,000 people in Europe, North America, and the UK.
-It is less common in Asia and Africa.
+Crohn's disease affects about 3.2 per 1,000 people in Europe and North America; it is less common in Asia and Africa.
 It has historically been more common in the developed world.
 Rates have, however, been increasing, particularly in the developing world, since the 1970s.
 Inflammatory bowel disease resulted in 47,400 deaths in 2015, and those with Crohn's disease have a slightly reduced life expectancy.
-It tends to start in adolescence and young adulthood, though it can occur at any age.
-Males and females are equally affected.
+Onset of Crohn's disease tends to start in adolescence and young adulthood, though it can occur at any age.
+Males and females are affected roughly equally.

-Name
+Name controversy

-The disease was named after gastroenterologist Burrill Bernard Crohn, who in 1932, together with two colleagues at Mount Sinai Hospital in New York, described a series of patients with inflammation of the terminal ileum of the small intestine, the area most commonly affected by the illness.
+The disease was named after gastroenterologist Burrill Bernard Crohn, who in 1932, together with Leon Ginzburg (1898–1988) and Gordon D. Oppenheimer (1900–1974) at Mount Sinai Hospital in New York, described a series of people with inflammation of the terminal ileum of the small intestine, the area most commonly affected by the illness.
+The decision to name the disease after Crohn remains controversial.
+While Crohn, in his memoir, describes his original investigation of the disease, Ginzburg provided strong evidence of how he and Oppenheimer were the first to study the disease.

 Signs and symptoms

 Gastrointestinal

 Many people with Crohn's disease have symptoms for years before the diagnosis.
 The usual onset is in the teens and twenties, but can occur at any age.
-Because of the 'patchy' nature of the gastrointestinal disease and the depth of tissue involvement, initial symptoms can be more subtle than those of ulcerative colitis.
 People with Crohn's disease experience chronic recurring periods of flare-ups and remission.
-The symptoms experienced can change over time as inflammation increases and spreads.
-Symptoms can also be different depending on which organs are involved.
-It is generally thought that the presentation of Crohn's disease is different for each patient due to the high variability of symptoms, organ involvement, and initial presentation.

 Perianal

 Perianal discomfort may also be prominent in Crohn's disease.
 Itchiness or pain around the anus may be suggestive of inflammation of the anus, or perianal complications such as anal fissures, fistulae, or abscesses around the anal area.
 Perianal skin tags are also common in Crohn's disease, and may appear with or without the presence of colorectal polyps.
-Fecal incontinence may accompany perianal Crohn's disease.